Wyndham Championship Tournament Committee

 People who serve on the tournament committee have many years of experience volunteering at the Wyndham Championship and have often worked in multiple areas of the tournament.
 When a volunteer is selected as the general chairman, it is an honor indicative of that person having extensive knowledge of all areas of tournament operations and the ability to step into any situation and assist as needed.
 The general chairman works directly with the tournament director, and often times, returns to the tournament committee after serving as general chairman.
 Membership on the tournament committee is by invitation.

-Seventeen people make up the all-volunteer tournament committee; members of the 2016 committee are below with the areas of tournament operations they represent:
+Members of the 2021 committee are below with the areas of tournament operations they represent:

 Wyndham Championship Tournament Committee Assistant Program: